Goose3278/Quest/README.md

 - `-N 1`: 1 node
 - `-n 4`: 4 cpus
 - `--account=p32069`: account the job ran under.
 Here under the p32069 allocation.
-- `--men=12G`: 12 GB memories.
-You can ask for larger memories if the dataset is big.
+- `--men=12G`: 12 GB of memory.
+You can ask for larger memory if the dataset is big.
+For a 13 GB dataset, I usually assign 50GB of memory.
 - `--time=01:00:00`: this job will last 1 hour.
 The session automatically ends after the time is out.
 - `--partition=short`: partition depends on time.